getfem/getfem/doc/sphinx/source/screenshots/shots.rst

 3D planetary gears
 ------------------

-This image comes from the application developped by Konstantinos Poulios which is freely available at |link23|_.
+This image comes from the application developed by Konstantinos Poulios which is freely available at |link23|_.
 It is based on |gf| and is intended to be a tool for easy, almost automatic, creation and calculation of gear transmissions.